antoniojglopes/Flight-Booking-Platform/README.md

-# Prog2
+# Flight Booking Platform

-Flight Booking Platform
+This code was created for the course PROG2 - MIEEC-FEUP